swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

-introduce inside the task group: although `chopVegetables`, `marinateMeat`, and `preheatOven` will run concurrently, and may make progress in any order, we can be sure that they have all finished executing in one way or another by the time `withGroup` returns or throws an error.
+introduce inside the task group: although `chopVegetables`, `marinateMeat`, and `preheatOven` will run concurrently, and may make progress in any order, we can be sure that they have all finished executing in one way or another by the time `withTaskGroup` returns or throws an error.
 In either case, task groups naturally propagate status from child tasks to the parent; in this example, the `chopVegetables()` function might throw an error if, say, there is an incident with the kitchen knife.
 That thrown error completes the child task for